 If you have a budget of between $1.3 million and $3 million and a net worth of $700,000 with $350,000 in liquid assets, you can be in business within a year, but there are other requirements as well.
 You must commit to building at least three restaurants over three years.
 Pizza Hut's franchisee qualification and approval process takes eight to 12 weeks, followed by seven to 21 weeks for market selection and approval, then 18 to 36 weeks for construction and training.

-Pizza Hut is part of an organization that offers tremendous franchise support including advertising, business coaching, training, development, and cooperative sourcing.
-Performance Improvement Programs and support are also offered to each new franchisee, along with 8-10 weeks of required training conducted in a certified training restaurant in Dallas, TX.
+Pizza Hut is part of an organization that offers tremendous franchise support, including advertising, business coaching, training, development, and cooperative sourcing.
+Performance improvement programs and support are also offered to each new franchisee, along with eight to 10 weeks of required training conducted in a certified training restaurant in Dallas.

-Pizza Hut does not provide financing; however, they do provide a list of banks/financing institutions that have expressed an interest in lending to Pizza Hut franchisees.
+Pizza Hut does not provide financing; however, the company does provide a list of banks and financing institutions that have expressed an interest in lending to Pizza Hut franchisees.
 To facilitate financing, Pizza Hut is listed on the SBA registry.